-9.2 NO. 392 (LOT: 152; D/P: 50596) FITZGERALD STREET, NORTH PERTH - PROPOSED CHANGE OF USE TO RESTAURANT/CAFE AND SHOP (AMENDMENT TO APPROVALS) (UNAUTHORISED EXISTING DEVELOPMENT)
+5.2 NO. 392 (LOT: 152; D/P: 50596) FITZGERALD STREET - PROPOSED CHANGE OF USE TO RESTAURANT/CAFE AND SHOP (AMENDMENT TO APPROVALS) (UNAUTHORISED EXISTING DEVELOPMENT)

 - 1. Location Map J

-- 2. Minutes of the 12 December 2017 Ordinary Council Meeting and Approved Development Plans 5.2017.392.1 3

 - 3. Notice of Determination and Approved Development Plans 5.2017.247.1 U

-- 4. Development Plans J
+- 4. Development Plans J.

-- 5. Supporting Information J
+- 5. Supporting Information \downarrow

-- 6. Determination Advice Notes J
+- 6. Determination Advice Notes 🗓 🖺

-That Council, in accordance with the provisions of the City of Vincent Local Planning Scheme No. 2 and the Metropolitan Region Scheme, APPROVES the development application for Change of Use to Restaurant/Café and Shop (Amendment to Approval) (Unauthorised Existing Development) at No. 392 (Lot: 152; D/P: 50596) Fitzgerald Street, North Perth, in accordance with plans provided in Attachment 4, subject to the following conditions, with the associated determination advice notes in Attachment 6:
+That Council, in accordance with the provisions of the City of Vincent Local Planning Scheme No. 2 and the Metropolitan Region Scheme, APPROVES the development application for Change of Use to Restaurant/Café and Shop (Amendment to Approval) (Unauthorised Existing Development) at No. 392 (Lot: 152; D/P: 50596) Fitzgerald Street, in accordance with plans provided in Attachment 4, subject to the following conditions, with the associated determination advice notes in Attachment 6:

 - 1. All conditions detailed on development approval 5.2017.247.1 granted on 31 October 2017 and on development approval 5.2017.392.1 granted on 12 December 2017 are deleted and replaced with the following conditions: - 1.1 This approval is for Change of Use to Restaurant/Café and Shop (Amendment to Approvals) (Unauthorised Existing Development) as shown on the approved plans dated 29 October 2019 and 5 December 2019.
 No other development forms part of this approval; - 1.2 Use of the premises - 1.2.1 This approval is for Restaurant/Café and Shop as defined in the City of Vincent Local Planning Scheme No. 2 and the subject land may not be used for any other use without the prior approval of the City; and - 1.2.2 The Restaurant/Café and Shop shall be limited to the following: - 1.2.2.1.
-A maximum of 12 persons on site at any one time; - 1.3 The development shall maintain an active and interactive relationship and uninterrupted views between the use of the development and Fitzgerald Street during the hours of the development's operation to the satisfaction of the City.
-Darkened, obscured, mirror or tinted glass or the like is prohibited.
-Curtains, blinds and other internal or external treatments that obscure the view of the internal area from Fitzgerald Street are not permitted to be used during the hours of the development's operation; - 1.4 All external fixtures, such as television antennas (of a non-standard type), radio and other antennaes, satellite dishes, solar panels, external hot water heaters, air conditioners, and the like, shall not be visible from the street(s), are designed integrally with the building, and be located so as not to be visually obtrusive; - 1.5 All signage is to be in strict accordance with the City's Policy No. 7.5.2 Signs and Advertising, unless further development approval is obtained;
+A maximum of 12 persons on site at any one time; - 1.3 Doors and windows and adjacent floor areas fronting Fitzgerald Street shall maintain an active and interactive relationship with the street; Darkened obscured, mirrored or tinted glass or other similar materials as considered by the City is prohibited; - 1.4 All external fixtures, such as television antennas (of a non-standard type), radio and other antennaes, satellite dishes, solar panels, external hot water heaters, air conditioners, and the like, shall not be visible from the street(s), are designed integrally with the building, and be located so as not to be visually obtrusive; - 1.5 All signage is to be in strict accordance with the City's Policy No. 7.5.2 Signs and Advertising, unless further development approval is obtained; and - 1.6 Prior to occupation or use of the development, a cash-in-lieu contribution shall be paid to the City for the shortfall of 0.8728 car bays, based on the cost of \$5,400 per bay as set out in the City's 2017/2018 Schedule of Fees and Charges being a contribution of \$4,713.

-- 1.6 Prior to occupation or use of the development, a cash-in-lieu contribution shall be paid to the City for the shortfall of 0.8728 car bays, based on the cost of \$5,400 per bay as set out in the City's 2017/2018 Schedule of Fees and Charges being a contribution of \$4,713; and - 1.7 All off-street car parking is to be available during business hours for all employees.
+1.7 All off-street car parking is to be available during business hours for all employees.